96boards/website/_posts/2017/07/2017-07-31-openhours-63-brazil-partner-san-diego.md

 # Layout for the Post
 layout: post
 # Title of the blog post.
-title: 96boards OpenHours Recap 1337
+title: 96boards OpenHours ep 63 - Welcome Brazil Partnership to San Diego
 # This is the featured background image of the blog which resides under _assets/
 featured_image: OpenHours.png
 # Tags related this post.
 For use in tag filters that will be used in future updates.